NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
  sudo apt-get update && sudo apt-get upgrade -y
 ```
-It's important that if you did upgrade the Kernel or other systemimportant things that you reboot your server so the upgrade can take effect, if you did not upgrade anything then you don't need to reboot.
+It's important that if you did upgrade the Kernel or other system important things that you reboot your server, so the upgrade can take effect, if you did not upgrade anything then you don't need to reboot.

 ### Install MariaDB
 We are going to use MariaDB and what we want to do is that we want to run the latest stable version to do that we need to change some files and do some installation.